11/6/2024

 Yamini Rangan

 Yeah, multiple questions there.
-I'm going to get started and then Dharmesh, who lives Breeze agent, can also share his thoughts.
+I'm going to get started and then Dharmesh, who lives, breathes agent, can also share his thoughts.
 I'd say that we're living in an exciting world.
 There's just a transformative technology that's happening.
-Co-pilots, we just launched our co-pilot which helps any front office marketeer, salesperson, service person do better work and agents work for them, whether it is in content or customer.
-At Inbound, we launched both.
-Co-pilot that we launched is seeing very good and very early traction with all of our customers because it's just easy.
-It just allows them to tap into HubSpot at a very broad level, use natural language to be able to ask questions, summarize CRM objects, summarize insights and that's gaining traction.
-We launched four agents, content prospecting, customer and social and now they're all moving into beta and beginning to see really consistent results.
-We think the future is all about co-pilot and agents driving value with structured and unstructured data within the customer platform.
-I'll say one quick thing about the pricing question that you asked.
+Co-pilots, we just launched our co-pilot, which helps any front office, marketeer, salesperson, service person, do better work. work for them right whether it isn't you know content or um you know uh customers so at inbound we launched both co-pilot that we launched is seeing very good and very early traction with all of our customers because it's just easy it just allows them to tap into hubspot at a very broad level use natural language to be able to ask questions summarize you know, CRM objects, summarize insights, and that's gaining traction.
+And we launched four agents, content, prospecting, customer, and social.
+And now they're all kind of moving into beta and beginning to see really consistent results.
+So we think the future, you know, is all about co-pilots and agents driving value with structured and unstructured data within, you know, the customer platform.
+I'll Say one quick thing about the pricing question that you asked.
 We will stay very, very consistent with our pricing philosophy.
-Add value before we think about monetizing value that has really worked for us throughout our history.
+Add value before we think about monetizing value.
+That has really worked for us throughout our history.
 We are very, very focused on driving that value and we'll continue to do that.
-In terms of agents, when agents begin to deliver consistent value, we'll likely have different axes for agents, whether it is credits or tokens or something that is consumption-based, but right now we're really focused on delivering value.
-Darmesh?
+In terms of agents, When agents begin to deliver consistent value, we'll likely have different axes for agents, whether it is credits or tokens or something that is consumption based.
+But right now, we're really focused on delivering value.
+Dharmesh?

 speaker

-Yeah, a couple of points to add to that would be one is we're taking a very kind of as we do with all things, very platform-based approach to agents as well, which is we're building the underlying platform to allow our customers and partners to build these agent applications that leverage our unified data store.
-We have all the information in one singular cohesive place and what we've found is that that kind of data access makes lots of very interesting agent use cases possible.
-The thing that's happening now in terms of like in the moment is that the other part of our kind of agent approach is that we have an open model in terms of which large language models which AI tool sets we use.
+Yeah, a couple of points to add to that would be one is we're taking a very kind of, as we do with all things, very platform based approach to agents as well, which is we're building the underlying platform to allow our customers and partners to build these agent applications that leverage our unified data store.
+We have all the information, one singular cohesive place.
+And what we've found is that that kind of data access makes lots of very interesting agent use cases possible.
+The thing that's happening now in terms of like in the moment, is that the other part of our kind of agent approach is that we have an open model in terms of which large language models and which AI tool sets we use.
 What this allows us to do is to say as the industry is evolving, there is no one model to rule them all.
-We can move across models based on what the best tool is for a given use case and this is differentiated from how others are approaching it and just recently we saw OpenAI launch the O1 model, which has much better reasoning if they break through in terms of a large language model and we're able to capitalize on those kinds of innovations that are happening in the kind of AI ecosystem as a result of this kind of open approach to large language models and the AI tools.
+We can move across models based on what the best tool is for a given use case.
+And this is differentiated from how others are approaching it.
+And just recently we saw OpenAI launch the O1 model. which has much better reasoning if they break through in terms of a large language model, and we're able to capitalize on those kinds of innovations that are happening in the kind of AI ecosystem as a result of this kind of open approach to large language models and AI tools.

 speaker